DSE Commands and Qualifiers

 • With -ALL specified, DSE includes all region of the current global directory for cache recovery.

-• Attempt DSE CACHE -RECOVER only if a DSE CACHE -VERIFY commands reports the cache is "NOT clean".
+• Attempt DSE CACHE -RECOVER only if a DSE CACHE -VERIFY command reports that the cache is "NOT clean".

 -SH[OW]